Anniepoo/weblog/README.md

 Contributions should include a demo page.

+So far I've done a laughably bad job of following this myself.

 Contributors
 ============

 We'd like to thank the following folks:

- * Anne Ogborn - tables, forms, accordion
+ * Anne Ogborn - tables, forms, accordion, maps

  * Thanos Tintinidis   - login and forms

- * Jan Wielemaker - google maps, and of course SWI-Prolog!
+ * Jan Wielemaker - original google maps code, and of course SWI-Prolog!

  * University of Houston - contributed the original library